bedapub/bksnake/README.md

 ### Metadata ([top](#top)) <a name="metadata_file"></a>

 The main input to the workflow is a tab-delimited text file containing metadata information about all samples.
+See an example file, `resources/test-data/metadata.txt`,  in the previously cloned pipeline directory.
-There is a header line and one sample per line, organized by several columns as follows:
+The metadata file is composed of one header line and sample information on subsequent lines, one sample per line, organized by several columns as follows:

 - `#ID`: unique sample label
 - `GROUP`: name of sample condition